This article may contain one or more independently chosen Amazon affiliate links. See full disclosure.

 This is another, less commonly known and practiced, etiquette rule.
 I actually got this one drilled into my head and always found it quite impractical.
 The rule is that you should always keep your left hand, or your non-dominant hand, pinned down by your side while eating.
 It’s an old and distinctly Anglo-Saxon rule and this one, folks, is quite ridiculous and arbitrary.
 Yes, you are allowed, within this rule, to use your other hand to help cut meat or as generally needed to deal with the food, but you should immediately put down any extra utensil, such as a knife, and return the free hand back to its immobile prison.
 Try it and see how much you enjoy your dinner!
 As Emily Post said way back, “That one should pretend to have a paralyzed left hand is not in accord either with traditional behavior or with good sense.”
 However, she allowed that it is a good habit to instill in children as it helps to teach them to keep their free hands to themselves, or not to prop their heads on their free hand while they eat, or whatever else they may get up to with the hand they aren’t using.
 This actually worked for me, as although I left behind the “paralyzed left hand” act, I never had to think about not having my elbows on a crowded table with mixed company…it was automatic.

 Yet, this rule of the invisible hand was not the case on the European continent, where diners usually were encouraged to keep both hands in plain sight on the edge of the table at all times.
-Therefore, the rule might be more like "Elbows are not allowed on the table but the hands must be visible at all times."
+Therefore, the rule might be more like “Elbows are not allowed on the table but the hands must be visible at all times.”
 Why?
-Because there's no telling what people might get up to with that hand down below the table.
+Because there’s no telling what people might get up to with that hand down below the table.
 People were quite often itchy in the old days, not having a morning shower like we do, and they were apt to scratch at the table; bad manners indeed.
-In fact, "don't scratch yourself at the table" was a rule that could be found in the medieval etiquette code books along with "blow your nose before drinking but don't blow your nose noisily."
+In fact, “don’t scratch yourself at the table” was a rule that could be found in the medieval etiquette code books along with “blow your nose before drinking but don’t blow your nose noisily.”
+You may also be surprised to learn that when the napkin was first introduced to the French, it was considered vulgar to wipe your mouth with it.
 Yep.
-And by the way, don't pick your teeth with your knife.
+And by the way, don’t pick your teeth with your knife.